 Colony Prosperity Tempered with Economic Reality

 By July the war was just about over.
-Michigan almost 90,000 men, nearly a quarter of the state’s male population, to fight the Civil War.
+Michigan had almost 90,000 men, nearly a quarter of the state’s male population, to fight the Civil War.
 Emil looked forward to the return of the men of the colony.
 Of particular note was Brother Louis Faul whom it appears that Emil hoped would take over the direct leadership of the colony.
-However, the war’s end brought along economic downturn.
-The price of lumber dropped so the colony decided to not mill any more finished product until prices returned.
+However, the war’s end brought along an economic downturn.
+The price of lumber dropped so the colony decided to not mill any more finished products until prices returned.
 However, their small cattle herd was growing and the fruit trees, which were planted throughout the colony’s streets, were beginning to bare sweet cherries.

 The year continued with little correspondence back from the trustees in Harmony until November.
 The trustees told Emil that no decision had been made to extend further lines of credit.
 Furthermore, the group was not happy when they were asked yet again to defer interest payments on the colony’s large loan.
 The trustees instructed Emil to “to make a few inquiries by your wealthy brothers in faith since we do not desire to become too deeply involved.
 It was a frosty response and no further support was to be forthcoming.

 Veterans Return from War and the Situation is Grim

 Louis Faul and Jacob Kolb return from the battlefield and were in no mood to deal with Emil Baur.
 Based on the lengthy correspondence by Baur to the trustees in Harmony it was evident that the veterans quickly ascertained that the colony was deeply in debt and barely functional.

 Michigan Labor Propaganda Posters During World War II